10 Best Invisible Socks Fully Reviewed

 The combination of Merino wool and nylon create a cushioned effect in both the heel and pad of the foot.
 The Achilles is protected by a small lip that comes up the back of the foot and is reinforced by additional padding around the ankle.

-- Lightweight design with a lightweight amount of cushion
+Lightweight design with a minimal amount of cushion

 8. Softbreath Performance